Skip to main content

 • Sorting

 You can create, edit, and delete user-defined filter bars.
 The filter designer provides dedicated editors for each definition section.
+Filter definitions are managed through the Search configurator.

 User input parameterization